core-wg/comi/draft-ietf-core-comi.md

 document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

-The following terms are defined in the YANG data modelling language {{RFC7950}}: action, anydata, anyxml, client, container, data model, data node, identity, instance identifier, leaf, leaf-list, list, module, RPC, schema node, server, submodule.
+The following terms are defined in the YANG data modeling language {{RFC7950}}: action, anydata, anyxml, client, container, data model, data node, identity, instance identifier, leaf, leaf-list, list, module, RPC, schema node, server, submodule.

 The following terms are defined in {{RFC6241}}: configuration data, datastore, state data